 This process has multiple steps, and each one of them is important.
 So, doing a thorough job is what will ensure pretreatment success.

 How many steps are there?
-Well, that depends on the type of pretreatment you choose.
-The process also varies between manufacturers.
-We’ll get to that in a minute.
+That depends on the type of pretreatment you choose.
+The process also varies between manufacturers, but there are two basic types you should keep in mind.